Week 9 HW: Cell Free Systems

 Cell-free protein synthesis (CFPS) removes the constraint of keeping a living cell alive.
 In a normal in vivo expression experiment, every design choice has to be compatible with growth, metabolism, membrane integrity, and host viability.
 In CFPS, the transcription and translation machinery is retained, but the cell itself is gone, so the reaction becomes an open biochemical system that can be directly tuned.
 DNA concentration, magnesium and potassium levels, redox state, chaperones, cofactors, detergents, lipids, noncanonical amino acids, and energy substrates can all be adjusted without worrying about whether the host will survive.

-That open format gives two major advantages.
-First, CFPS is much more flexible for rapid prototyping: I can test many DNA templates, promoter/RBS designs, or reaction conditions in parallel in a few hours instead of building and transforming strains.
-Second, it gives tighter experimental control because every important variable is directly set by the user rather than indirectly filtered through cellular regulation.
-If translation drops, I can alter Mg2+ or template concentration immediately; if a membrane protein aggregates, I can add nanodiscs or detergent directly to the reaction.
+- Tighter experimental control.
+Every important variable is directly set by the user rather than indirectly filtered through cellular regulation.
+If translation drops, I can alter Mg²+ or template concentration immediately.
+If a membrane protein aggregates, I can add nanodiscs or detergent directly to the reaction.

-- Toxic proteins: pore-forming toxins, nucleases, or strong metabolic enzymes often kill or stress living hosts, but can still be expressed in CFPS because there is no cell viability to protect.
+| Toxic proteins | Pore-forming toxins, nucleases, and strong metabolic enzymes often kill or stress living hosts; in CFPS there is no cell viability to protect. |

-- Membrane proteins: these are difficult to express in vivo because they misfold, aggregate, or overload the membrane insertion machinery; in CFPS, membrane mimics such as liposomes, nanodiscs, or mild detergents can be added directly.
+| Membrane proteins | These misfold, aggregate, or overload the membrane insertion machinery in vivo.
+In CFPS, membrane mimics (liposomes, nanodiscs, mild detergents) can be added directly. |

-- Rapid circuit prototyping: gene circuits, biosensors, and promoter libraries can be screened much faster without cloning into cells and waiting for growth.
+| Rapid circuit prototyping | Gene circuits, biosensors, and promoter libraries can be screened much faster without cloning into cells and waiting for growth. |

-- Proteins with noncanonical chemistry: CFPS is well suited for adding isotope labels, unnatural amino acids, or unusual cofactors that may be hard for living cells to tolerate or import.
+| Noncanonical chemistry | CFPS is well suited for adding isotope labels, unnatural amino acids, or unusual cofactors that may be hard for living cells to tolerate or import. |

 A typical cell-free expression reaction has several core parts:

-- Cell extract or purified Tx/Tl machinery: This is the engine of the system.
+| Cell extract or purified Tx/Tl machinery | The engine of the system.
 Crude lysates from E. coli, wheat germ, insect, or mammalian cells contain ribosomes, tRNAs, aminoacyl-tRNA synthetases, translation factors, and many metabolic enzymes.
-In PURE systems, these are supplied as purified components rather than as a crude extract.
+PURE systems supply these as purified components rather than as crude extract. |

-- DNA or mRNA template: This encodes the protein of interest.
-If DNA is used, it must include promoter, ribosome binding site or Kozak sequence, coding sequence, and terminator/polyadenylation features appropriate to the system.
+| DNA or mRNA template | Encodes the protein of interest.
+DNA must include promoter, ribosome binding site or Kozak sequence, coding sequence, and a terminator or polyadenylation signal appropriate to the system. |

-- Amino acids: These are the building blocks used by ribosomes to make the protein.
+| Amino acids | Building blocks used by ribosomes to make the protein. |

-- Nucleotides (ATP, GTP, CTP, UTP): These are required for transcription and for many steps of translation and energy transfer.
+| Nucleotides (ATP, GTP, CTP, UTP) | Required for transcription and many steps of translation and energy transfer. |

-- Energy source and regeneration system: Protein synthesis consumes large amounts of ATP and GTP, so the reaction needs both an initial energy pool and a way to recycle it.
+| Energy source and regeneration system | Protein synthesis consumes large amounts of ATP and GTP, so the reaction needs both an initial pool and a recycling mechanism. |

-- Salts and cofactors: Magnesium and potassium are especially important because they control ribosome function, RNA folding, and enzyme activity.
-Other cofactors such as spermidine, folate derivatives, or reducing agents may also be needed.
+| Salts and cofactors | Magnesium and potassium are particularly important for ribosome function, RNA folding, and enzyme activity.
+Spermidine, folate derivatives, and reducing agents may also be needed. |

-- Accessory additives: Chaperones, disulfide bond isomerases, detergents, nanodiscs, liposomes, RNase inhibitors, protease inhibitors, or crowding agents can be added depending on the target protein.
+| Accessory additives | Chaperones, disulfide bond isomerases, detergents, nanodiscs, liposomes, RNase inhibitors, protease inhibitors, or crowding agents, depending on the target protein. |

 | Feature | Prokaryotic CFPS | Eukaryotic CFPS |